NCAA Division I men's basketball tournament: Venues

 In the men's tournament, all sites are nominally neutral; teams are prohibited from playing tournament games on their home courts during the first, second, and regional rounds.
 Under NCAA rules, any court on which a team hosts more than three regular-season games (not including preseason or conference tournament games) is considered a "home court".
 For the First Four and the Final Four, the home court prohibition does not apply because only one venue hosts these rounds.
 The First Four is regularly hosted by the Dayton Flyers; as such, the team competed on their home court in 2015.
 Because the Final Four is hosted at indoor football stadiums, it is unlikely that a team will play on their home court in the future.
-The last time this was possible was the 1996 when the Continental Airlines Arena, home court of Seton Hall, hosted.
+The last time this was possible was in 1996 when the Continental Airlines Arena, home court of Seton Hall, hosted.

 For the first and second rounds, eight venues host games, four on each day of the round.
 Each venue hosts two sets of four teams, referred to as "pods."
 To limit travel, teams are placed in pods closer to their home unless seeding rules would prevent it.
 Because each pod includes a top 4 seed, the highest ranked teams normally get the closest sites.

 The possible pods by seeding are: